 The fourth first step

-Five years ago this month, I began the last journey I thought I'd ever find myself making.
+Eight years ago this month, I began the last journey I thought I'd ever find myself making.
 It began when I decided to end my marriage.
-What had been a comparatively quiet and drama-free life both during the marriage and prior to that was now a battleground of moral and spiritual crisis.
-My wife and I weren't really happy in the marriage, but our religious inclinations prevented us from seeking what common sense seemed to be telling us.
+What had been a comparatively quiet and drama-free life both before I got married and during the marriage itself was now the battleground of a moral and spiritual crisis.
+My wife and I weren't really happy in the marriage, but our religious inclinations initially prevented us from seeking the only solution that common sense seemed to be telling us: divorce.

 Nevertheless, it had to be done.
 Those orders came directly from my gut and they were incontrovertible.
 Since the condition of our marriage was deteriorating rapidly, I felt that it was best for our daughter to have two happier parents in separate homes than a single unhappy home with both parents.

 I barely survived this period for emotional and financial reasons.
 It ended when I moved from Louisville to Columbus, Indiana with my new girlfriend of three months.
 Two months after that, we found out that we were pregnant too.
 My first daughter was only eights months old at the time.
 The 'turnaround' between welcoming one kid into the world and then learning about another in just a matter of a few already-eventful months was surreal.
-Nothing like the old predictable days of my marriage.
+It was a sharp, extreme contrast to the boring, old predictable days of my now-defunct marriage.

-However, things eventually settled down again once Daughter No. 2 made her entrance in the scene.
+However, things eventually settled down again once Daughter No. 2 made her appearance.
 I settled down with her mother, we had Daughter No. 1 every other weekend, and life was good again until...

 Four years later (yes, five years to the month of my marriage's demise), I find myself dining on ashes as a bachelor once again.